 Create a Classroom – Complete with Distance Learning Kit

 When a student is in an environment they associate with school and learning, it makes it easier to focus on their studies.
 That can be difficult to recreate at home, but crafting a dedicated space for learning with distance learning kit can be beneficial to their focus and engagement with online learning.
 From bedrooms to dining room tables, any area can be used as a dedicated classroom.

 Have your child set up a workstation before school that is easy to pack away after school.
 This makes it easier for them to separate school time and personal time.

 Have P.E.
 Class

 Parents, this one’s for you, too!
 School levels from kindergarten through high school almost always have a dedicated P.E. class at some point throughout the day.
 In some environments, the switch to distance learning has removed that from the schedule.
-Not only can that be detrimental for students’ health, it also prevents them from receiving a well-deserved break to go have fun.
+Not only can that be detrimental to students’ health, but it also prevents them from receiving a well-deserved break to go have fun.

 No matter what grade your child is in, deviating from normal social activity is difficult.
 Rather than being around friends, peers, and teachers five days a week, they find themselves at home and isolated from their best buds.
 You can help maintain a sense of community by keeping your eye out for opportunities to encourage interaction.
 From virtual play dates to encouraging your children and their friends to review each other’s schoolwork, maintaining interaction can have many benefits.